 Some can lay eggs with very slight pink tint depending on the strain but if you are looking for chickens that lay dark eggs, consider the Copper Marans that lay chocolate or dark brown eggs.

 The Ayam Cemani does not lay black eggs but rather a tinted, cream, or light brown egg color similar to that of other chickens such as Rhode Islands or Orpingtons.

 If you do see black eggs advertised by poultry sellers, the coloring would have been painted or edited in the photographs.

-Ayam Cemani do not produce a black eggshell, it is merely a myth because of the coloring of the chicken.
+Ayam Cemani does not produce a black eggshell, it is merely a myth because of the coloring of the chicken.

-Here’s a cool video of a Ayam Cemani eggs hatching…
+Here’s a cool video of Ayam Cemani eggs hatching…

 Do Hens Lay in Winter?

 The Ayam Cemani hens will quit laying eggs in winter and if she has reached her egg cycle of 20-30 eggs, she may not lay for half a year!